 The role of an equalities scheme is to visibly set out our priorities for action to improve chances, choices and outcomes in the lives of different groups of people and measure how we are doing to attain them.

 The Equality Act 2010 covers discrimination, harassment, and victimisation because of age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 These categories of people are listed as protected groups because of their characteristics.
-There is recognition of the complexity of mulitiple needs and disadvantage.
-Our Equality Scheme includes our priorities and actions to eliminate discrimination and harassment from these protected characteristics as well as promoting a culture of human rights, respect and dignity.
+There is recognition of the complexity of multiple needs and disadvantage.
+Our Equality documents below includes our priorities and actions to eliminate discrimination and harassment from these protected characteristics as well as promoting a culture of human rights, respect and dignity.
 The duties apply to staff, pupils and people using the services of the school, such as parents and the wider community.

 Our school recognises our responsibilities with regard to the Equality Act 2010.
 The three areas which we are required to address are: